-- specific information, advice. and documentation that Signatories must provide to you. - · specific ways in which they must engage or consult with you as a client or as an EIH.
+- specific information, advice, and documentation that Signatories must provide to you. - specific ways in which they must engage or consult with you as a client or as an EIH.

-For more detail, refer to the Code of Conduct the Code available on website (https://carbonmarketinstitute.org/code/). contact the Code Administrator via email if you require more information.
+For more detail, refer to the Code of Conduct available on the Code website (https://carbonmarketinstitute.org/code/), or contact the Code Administrator via email if you require more information.